-All research conducted on the Finlandia University campus must be approved by the Finlandia University Institutional Review Board (IRB).
+All research involving human subjects conducted on the Finlandia University campus must be approved by the Finlandia University Institutional Review Board (IRB).

 The principle investigator (PI) is responsible for submitting the project to the IRB and ensuring that the project is approved prior to beginning research.
 On this page, you will find an overview of the requirements for research submission to be completed by PI.
 Complete procedures for researchers are outlined in the Finlandia University IRB Manual (PDF).